 - The department maintains an international perspective through widespread collaboration with other computing departments and higher education providers with active research links with Germany, The Netherlands, France, China, Finland, Norway, Hungary and UK.

 - Exit Award: Bachelor of Science in Computing in Interactive Digital Art and Design (NFQ Level 7) after Year 3.

 - SETU Carlow's final year project showcase is attended by leading employers in creative industries.

 What follow-on study opportunities are available?

-Graduates have the option to progress to postgraduate studies at either Masters or Doctoral level within the GameCORE or Research centre at the Institute of Technology Carlow or elsewhere.
-Graduates are also eligible to pursue MSc or MA programmes at Institute of Technology Carlow.
+Graduates have the option to progress to postgraduate studies at either masters or doctoral level within the CompuCORE or Research centre at SETU Carlow or elsewhere.
+Graduates are also eligible to pursue MSc or MA programmes at SETU.